paulranum11/SPLiT-Seq_demultiplexing/README.md

 An unofficial demultiplexing strategy for SPLiT-seq RNA-Seq data.
 This approach DOES NOT conform to the exact specifications reported in the SPLiT-Seq paper.
 It will produce one .fastq file per individual cell sample as defined by their unique barcode configuration.

 # System requirements
-This script has been tested on a linux cluster running Linux 3.10.0-514.2.2.e17.x86_64
+This script has been tested on a linux cluster running Linux CentOS 3.10.0-514.2.2.e17.x86_64 and on a MacBook Pro running macOS High Sierra v10.13.6.

-This script is written in bash and should be portable across a variety of linux systems running the bash shell.
+This script is written in bash and python3 and should be portable across a variety of linux systems running the bash shell.

 In order to run this software you must install the following dependency packages.

-PYTHON3 needs to be set as your default python installation
+Python3 needs to be installed and set as your default python interpreter.

 GNU parallel: https://www.gnu.org/software/parallel/